 - Cholesterol: The cholesterol molecules are randomly distributed across the phospholipid bilayer, helping the bilayer stay fluid in different environmental conditions.
 The cholesterol holds the phospholipids together so that they don’t separate too far, letting unwanted substances in, or compact too tightly, restricting movement across the membrane.
 Without cholesterol, the phospholipids in your cells will start to get closer together when exposed to cold, making it more difficult for small molecules, like gases to squeeze in between the phospholipids like they normally do.
 Without cholesterol, the phospholipids start to separate from each other, leaving large gaps.

 - Saturated and unsaturated fatty acids: Fatty acids are what make up the phospholipid tails.
-Saturated fatty acids are chains of carbon atoms that have single bonds between them.
-This makes them straight and easy to pack tightly.
-Unsaturated fats are chains of carbon atoms that have some double bonds between them.
-Double bonds create kinks in the chain, making them not as easy to pack tightly.
-There are two possible kinks that can occur:
+Saturated fatty acids are chains of carbon atoms that have only single bonds between them.
+As a result, the chains are straight and easy to pack tightly.
+Unsaturated fats are chains of carbon atoms that have double bonds between some of the carbons.
+The double bonds create kinks in the chains, making it harder for the chains to pack tightly.

 What can go through the cell membrane?